C1XTZ/csp-logs/docs/intro.md

 ---

 # Custom Shaders Patch Changelog Archive
-An archive of as many CSP changelogs as we could get our hands on.
+An archive of CSP changelogs for versions that were publicly available via [acstuff.club/patch](https://acstuff.club/patch/) or on [x4fab's Patreon](https://www.patreon.com/x4fab) at some point.
+Internal development builds sent to users for testing purposes are not listed.
 Hopefully this will help someone in the future.

 # Version ID List